-Previous action relating to the emergency plan had also been completed.
-The inspector read that this now contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
+The inspector read the emergency plan and noted that it contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
 In addition alternative accommodation for residents was specified should evacuation be required.
-An emergency box continuing equipment such as torches and blankets was available to take with residents should it be required.
+An emergency bag continuing equipment such as torches and blankets was available to take with residents should it be required.

 The inspector found that adequate fire precautions had been put in place.
 There were regular fire drills and all staff had received training and staff spoken with were knowledgeable.
-The inspector viewed evidence that fire equipment was serviced regularly, as were fire alarms and emergency lighting.
+The inspector viewed evidence that fire equipment was serviced regularly.
+In addition daily checks of fire exits were carried out to ensure they were free from obstructions.